 For most of the 20th century, Hennepin and Hopper Lakes in Putnam County, Illinois, were drained to make way for corn and soybean fields.
 But these backwater lakes in the floodplain of the Illinois River 40 miles north of Peoria roared back to life in 2001 when the Wetlands Initiative turned off the drainage pumps and began restoration.

-More than 265 bird species have been observed nesting, foraging, or resting at the Refuge (download the site's bird checklist here).
-More than 570 native plants also thrive at the site.
+More than 270 bird species have been observed nesting, foraging, or resting at the Refuge (download the site's bird checklist here).
+Nearly 640 native plants also thrive at the site.
 The Refuge is protected in perpetuity as a natural area.
 Only two hours from the Chicago region, it is an educational and recreational resource to treasure.

-The Initiative’s overall goal is to restore the complex mosaic of prairie, wetland, and savanna habitat that once characterized this region, with special emphasis on restoring the levels of biodiversity once typical of the Illinois landscape prior to European settlement.
+The Initiative’s overall goal at the Refuge is to restore the complex mosaic of prairie, wetland, and savanna habitat that once characterized this region, with special emphasis on restoring the levels of biodiversity once typical of the Illinois landscape prior to European settlement.

 At the 10th anniversary celebration of the Dixon Refuge on September 10, 2011, co-founder Al Pyott tells how he and Donald Hey first came to the Hennepin Drainage and Levee District looking for an opportunity to restore wetlands.